VainF/Thinkless/README.md

 ```

 ### 3. Reproducibility
+> [!TIP]
+> We found that this implementation achieves higher accuracy on short responses and favors conciseness.
+If this happens, consider increasing correct_think_reward (e.g., from 0.5 to 0.8) and resuming training from your latest checkpoint.

 The RL script is able to reproduce the U-shape learning curve.
 Here we only test this code for 200 steps, you can extend the training steps to 600 for better performance.
 <div align="left">